Sunshine (2024 film): Plot

-Rumors of Sunshine’s pregnancy spread, prompting Eden to warn Sunshine, who continues to deny the allegations, that she will be removed from the team and to urge her to keep her problems separate from her athletics.
+Rumors of Sunshine's pregnancy spread, prompting Eden to warn Sunshine, who continues to deny the allegations, that she will be removed from the team and to urge her to keep her problems separate from her athletics.
 Sunshine buys another abortifacient and is afterwards accosted by a 13-year-old pregnant girl, Mary Grace, who also wants an abortion.
 Sunshine is moved when Mary Grace reveals she was impregnated by her uncle Bobot and gives her money to buy abortifacients.
 Sunshine then catches up with the Girl and a gay child, Ariana, who is a runaway from her abusive family.

-As they chatter, Ariana senses something is wrong in their home and rushes back.
+As they chatter, Ariana senses something wrong in their home and rushes back.
 Sunshine and the Girl follow her, only to discover Mary Grace bleeding and unconscious after trying to abort by herself in a motel.
 The three rush Mary Grace to the hospital, but the doctors fear legal punishment for assisting in Mary Grace's abortion until a sympathetic doctor, Helena, discreetly agrees to help.
 Mary Grace eventually recovers but loses her child.
 As Sunshine comforts Mary Grace, she overhears the Girl searching for Ariana, who has disappeared.
 Sunshine tries to comfort her, but the latter reproaches her and runs away.
-Sunshine tells Mary Grace’s mother what happened, only to find her cavorting with Bobot.
+Sunshine tells Mary Grace's mother what happened, only to find her cavorting with Bobot.
 Enraged, Sunshine bludgeons Bobot with a bottle before escaping.

-Thea secures an appointment at Helena’s clinic for Sunshine’s abortion.
+Thea secures an appointment at Helena’s clinic for Sunshine's abortion.
 At her home, Sunshine is visited by Miggy and his father, Jaime, a pastor.
 Miggy makes an insincere apology as Jaime offers to help care for their would-be child, but Sunshine refuses, saying that she does not want to be a mother, as Geleen orders the men out.
 Geleen comforts Sunshine and expresses her support for whatever decision she makes.
 Afterwards, Sunshine is shown training as the Girl reappears and watches her routine, prompting Sunshine to ask her if she understood her decision.
-The Girl replies in the affirmative and tearfully embraces Sunshine, revealing that her abortion was pushed through and that the Girl was Sunshine's unborn child.
-The film concludes with Sunshine competing in a gymnastics competition, as her family and coaches cheer her on.
+The Girl replies in the affirmative and tearfully embraces Sunshine, implying that her abortion was pushed through and that the Girl was Sunshine's unborn child.
+The film concludes with Sunshine competing in the Asian Rhythmic Gymnastics Championships, as her family and coaches cheer her on.